Resume example

 Soft skills: Patient counseling, interdisciplinary communication, attention to detail, mentorship of residents and students, regulatory compliance mindset, conflict resolution with prescribers, health literacy assessment

-7 tips for a standout pharmacist resume
+7 tips to strengthen your pharmacist resume

 1. Specify your practice setting clearly.
 Hospital, retail, ambulatory, specialty, long-term care, and managed care pharmacists have fundamentally different resumes.
 Tailor yours to the setting you’re targeting.